dangeabunea/pluralsight-mongodb-queries/how-to-import-sample-db.md

 After this, you can use the mongoimport command to create the 'flightmgmt' database with the 'aircraft' and 'flights' collections.

+You can also import the 'crew' collection.
+It is not used in the demos, but some examples in the slides relate to it.

 The sample collections are stored in this repository, under the 'sampledb' directory.

 ### Example

-mongoimport --file C:\aircraft.json --collection aircraft --db flightmgmt --drop mongoimport --file C:\flights.json --collection flights --db flightmgmt --drop
+mongoimport --file C:\aircraft.json --collection aircraft --db flightmgmt --drop mongoimport --file C:\flights.json --collection flights --db flightmgmt --drop mongoimport --file C:\crew.json --collection crew --db flightmgmt --drop

 ### Explanation